leostera/mixtape/README.md

 * node and npm or yarn
 * a web server that can fallback on unknown paths (beefy, apache, nginx)

+With all this setup you can:

+1. Start the server with `make run` from the `mixtape_service` folder
+2. Build the client with `make` from the `web_client` folder
+3. Profit!

+Now you can open the web server, get the client, connect with Spotify, and start listening to your favorite playlist.

+### Trying the Synchronization

+Bring up someone else, and have them load the client from the browser (could be by accessing your local server, or maybe you're running this somewhere public).

+Once they're connected, they just need to paste in the same playlist URI and you're good to go.

 ## System Description (with pictures!)

 As synchronization can be tricky, and because this is an experiment in both